 The conventional way of making cannabinoid products is to simply extract the active ingredients from the plant.
 Since the concentration of delta 8 is so low, manufacturers can’t really make these products by merely extracting them from the plant.
 Instead, they use a chemical process to turn other cannabinoids, such as CBD or delta 9 THC, into delta 8.

 This process is challenging and requires many steps.

-Reputable manufacturers will take the time to do it correctly, using very high-tech lab equipment, and avoiding the use of dangerous solvents or chemicals wherever possible.
+Reputable manufacturers will take the time to do it correctly, using very high-tech lab equipment to remove any trace of the chemicals used to make the delta 8 extract.
 This can make the final product fairly expensive but maintains a much higher level of safety than cheaper methods.

 Always source your delta 8 CBD cartridges or other delta 8 THC products from reputable manufacturers that use ethical and high-quality manufacturing methods to make their products.

 This involves employing intelligent chemists and lab assistants, conducting regular in-house and third-party testing, and clarifying their manufacturing methods.